dapphub/dapptools/src/seth/README.md

 This probably means you need to use Geth's or Parity's account management tools to "unlock" your account.

+If both `ETH_RPC_ACCOUNTS` and `ETH_FROM` are set, Seth will first check if the provided account is in the keystore and only use the RPC node's signer if the account does not exist.

 Note: Seth uses the [`ethsign`] tool for signing transactions.
 This tool uses Geth as a library.